gojek/clickstream-web/docs/how-to-guides/enable-debugging.md

 [`debug`](https://developer.mozilla.org/en-US/docs/Web/API/console/debug) - details and data related to operations performed and other details.

+## Steps
-By default the SDK logs all the `error` type logs, in order to enable `info` and `debug` logs, pass the `debug` configuration option as `true` to enable it while initializing the SDK as shown below
+1. By default the SDK logs all the `error` type logs, in order to enable `info` and `debug` logs, pass the `debug` configuration option as `true` to enable it while initializing the SDK as shown below

 ```js
 new Clickstream({